Byte-token Enhanced Language Models for Temporal Point Processes Analysis: Experiments

 \section{Experiments}

-To evaluate the effectiveness of Language-TPP, we conduct extensive experiments comparing against several strong baselines on real-world TPP datasets.
-We also examine the impact of different components of the proposed model and training protocol through an ablation study.
+To evaluate the effectiveness of \BLTPP{}, we conduct extensive experiments comparing against several baselines on real-world TPP datasets.
+We also examine the impact of different model components and training protocol through an ablation study.